AwaSpace2030/magic-cards-game/README.md

-# Magic Cards Memory Game
+# Magic Cards React Game

 A simple and interactive **memory matching game** built with **React**.
 The goal of the game is to match all card pairs using the fewest number of turns.